okfn/opendataeditor/portal/content/docs/contributing/development.md

 It will be automatically published on CloudFlare when merged to the `main` branch with previews available for pull requests.

+## Translations

+Use approptriate `t` function to translate strings in the codebase.
+TypeScript will check if the key exists in the primary translation file.
+To add a new translation key:

+- add it to the `locale/translations/en.json` file
+- run `OPENAI_API_KEY=<YOUR-KEY> make translate` to update the secondary translation files

 ## Releasing

 > You need to be a maintainer to release a new version